TheRenegadeCoder/sample-programs-website/sources/languages/lisp/description.md

 ```

 Notice, however, that we have a named function in the Python example and an anonymous
 function in the Lisp example.
-Don’t worry though.
+Donâ€™t worry though.
 Lisp has named functions as well.

 ### Functions